seniorly/Abott/README.md

 `{"APPROVED": "Ready For QA", "OPEN": "Code Review", "CLOSED": "Ready For QA", "MERGED": "Approved"}` In this example: *APPROVED* and *OPENED* are the states of PR and *Ready for QA* and *Code Review* are the section names inside the project.

+### `donot_move`

+**Optional** Array of section gids which can be used to ignore sections from where tasks shouldn't be moved.

+`["1202112437101028"]`
+In this example, it is a gid of a section.
+Upon putting this, tasks from this section won't be moved.

 ## Output

 ### `res`